j-terp/dominium/machina/personale/nebulosum.md

 ### Home Assistant

-[Home Assistant](https://home-assistant.io) will be used to automate and control home devices, such as lights.
+[Home Assistant](https://home-assistant.io) will be used to automate and control home devices, such as lights and electricity meter.
 If add-ons is a requirement, a vm will be a preferred for installation, else a Docker image.

+### Kavita

+Kavita will be used for local access to digital reading, being with only through a web interface.
+Will be using a Docker Image for easier update.

 ### Minecraft Server Manager